ShaneHarro/UWSaveEditor/README.md

 The Y coordinate is stored in 0x57 and 0x58, and like the X coordinate, the second byte makes the largest jumps.

 Z coordinate is stored in 0x59 and 0x5A, same rule above applies here.

+The bytes that actually determine the position seem to differ between characters.
+The current teleportation feature in the program only seems to work on some characters, and not others.

 ***********************************************************